OpenTransport/vocabulary/docs/vocabulary.md

 # mode

 A `mode` is a type of transport.
 (To do: specify all the different `mode`s by comparing Transmodel and GTFS and extending it with private transport `mode`s)

+# trip

+A `trip` is a path through the transit network that can be used to travel from the departure location to the arrival location at a certain time.
+It consists of an ordered list of `trip_leg`s.

+Suppose we plan from `stop_area` Kerkehout, Wassenaar at 22:45 to `stop_area` Weteringplein, The Hague.
+The result could be a `trip` with a `trip_leg` from a `vehicle_journey` of Bus 90 from Kerkehout 22:56 to The Hague Central Station and a `trip_leg` of Tram 16 from Central Station 23:17 to Weteringplein.

+# trip_leg

+A `trip_leg` is a segment of a `vehicle_journey` that is used in a `trip`.

+# itinerary

+An `itinerary` is a human readable description of a `trip`.
+It commonly contains a list of directions.